swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy/conclusion.md

 This is necessary to return to a clean state on your computer, avoid unnecessary incurring costs, and address potential security concerns when using cloud services.

-!!! note

-    Part 4 (data labeling) works entirely locally and doesn't require cloud infrastructure.
-If you're continuing to Part 4, you can **Clean up cloud resources** (delete your Kubernetes cluster, container registry, and cloud storage) to avoid costs but keep your local resources (local Git repository, DVC cache, and data files) as they are needed for the next section.

-    You can safely skip cleanup if you plan to continue with the next part immediately, but we strongly recommend stopping the **Kubernetes cluster** to avoid unnecessary costs.